mattermost/docs/source/process/sg_grammar-spelling-mechanics.rst

 Capitalization
 --------------

-Use title case for page titles and section titles.
+Use sentence case for page titles, headings, and section titles.

-Title case
-  Grammar, Spelling, and Mechanics

 Sentence case
-  Language and spelling
+  This article is about language and spelling

 Numbers
 -------